 The golden crowned kinglet is one of our smaller coastal birds.
 This kinglet along with the ruby crowned kinglet are the only two species that can be seen on the coast and they are fairly common.
 They breed across the coniferous forests of the Island and across North America, including Alaska, the Pacific Northwest of the US and winter in the southern US and Central America.

-The kinglet, despite their small size, survive and thrive even in temperatures that may dip to minus 20 c.
+The kinglet, despite their small size, survives and thrive even in temperatures that may dip to minus 20 c.

 Side by side, the two species of North American kinglet are easy to distinguish.
 The Golden Crowned Kinglet has the bold black and white striped facial pattern and gold crown patch.
 The ruby crowned kinglet has a plain facial pattern, bold eye-ring and a red crown patch that is often only visible when it is excited.

 Except for the hummingbirds, the Golden Crowned Kinglet is one of the smallest of our native birds.
 It is up to 10 cm long with a wingspan of not more than 17 cm.
 They are a friendly and tame bird and often will accept being hand-fed.

 The golden crowned kinglet has a strong facial pattern of dark and white stripes and a black bill.
 It is olive-green above and a pale color below.
 The yellow on the flight and tail feathers is easily seen in the field.
 It is also easily distinguished by its crown patch, orange in the male and gold in the female.
 The wing has two whitish wing bars and yellow edging along the flight feathers.